My Retreat Garden Rooms · Surrey, Berkshire & Buckinghamshire

 Sockets positioned behind the TV, cable runs concealed in the walls.
 The room looks clean from day one rather than a tangle of leads across the floor.

 Standard foam EPS insulation in walls, floor and roof gives the same thermal performance as Rockwool.
-The room is warm in winter and comfortable in summer without needing extra heating.
+Warm in winter, comfortable in summer.

 Multiple people, multiple screens and a closed door generate real heat.
-Air conditioning is available as an upgrade and is a popular choice on games room builds for exactly this reason.
+Air conditioning is available as an upgrade and a popular choice for exactly this reason.

 Standard recessed LED spotlights throughout.
-Position and circuit layout can be tailored for gaming setups where you want lower ambient light without losing task lighting entirely.
+Position and circuit layout can be tailored for gaming setups where you want lower ambient light without losing task lighting.

 Garden room set up as a gaming den with multiple screens and console setup in Surrey